- No products in the cart.

 - RedCode/Cineform movie files: Set playback resolution to 1/2 or 1/4 size will increase performace apx.
 10-20% (Player Window/Full-1/2-1/4,etc.)

-- Increase Playback Preroll and Postroll time to 3-8 seconds for smoother playback, especially with slower harddrives (Edit/Preferences/Playback/Preroll-Postroll).
+- Set Playback Preroll to 0 and Postroll time to 1 second for better playback response (Edit/Preferences/Playback/Preroll-Postroll).

 - Disable Lumetri Scopes if not needed.
 They have been optimized in PP 2015.3 but you loose 3-8% performance when enabled (Window/Lumetri Scopes).